robson-koji/elasticsandra/README.md

 **elasticsandra.py start -interval in seconds-**

 It reads data from Elasticsearch and Cassandra, check if data is synchronized or synchronize.
 After that it creates an internal indice in a dictionary to control synchronization.
+If you run Elasticsandra daemon with empty Elasticsearch and/or empty Cassandra, the daemon will raise an error due to empty structure.
+Inject data first.

 If you want to see ongoing information on your console, change output from /dev/null to /dev/tty for stdout and sterr on the daemon code.
 It is all there.